 OmniMeat Luncheon is free of cholesterol with no added hormones, antibiotics, and MSG.
 And it is rich in protein, dietary, fiber, potassium, and calcium.
 Its firm yet tender meaty texture is created with non-GMO soybean and wheat.
 Beetroot gives it the natural colour of luncheon meat.
 It can be eaten with toast, rice and noodles.

 OmniMeat Strip is packed with protein and is a source of dietary fibre, potassium, calcium and iron.

 OmniMeat Luncheon is available at S$8.80 per pack and OmniMeat Strip at S$6.95 per pack along with OmniMeat Mince at S$6.50 from NTUC Supermarkets.
 From 15 December, these products will be available in other major supermarkets and Redmart.

 In August, PizzaExpress launched the Heura Pollo Forza pizza.
 Using Green Monday’s Heura plant-based chicken-substitute, this is the plant-based version of the pizzeria’s signature hot chilli chicken classic.

-The then-new menu item came as a vegetarian mozzarella pizza priced at S$25++ and Daiya cheese priced at S$28++.
-As part of Green Monday’s ongoing restaurant engagement programme, partners such as Pizza Express, The Peranakan, or Daily Green.
+The vegetarian mozzarella pizza is priced at S$25++ and Daiya cheese at S$28++.
+Green Monday has an ongoing restaurant engagement programme.
+And it has partnered Pizza Express, The Peranakan, or Daily Green.
 The Peranakan serves a Vegetarian Herua Pongteh with Heura chunks with sautéed onions and fermented beans, mushrooms and carrots.